-Che GuevaraErnesto "Che" Guevara (; ; 14 June 1928 – 9 October 1967) was an Argentine Marxist revolutionary, physician, author, guerrilla leader, diplomat, and military theorist.
+Che GuevaraErnesto Che Guevara (; 14 June 1928 – 9 October 1967) was an Argentine Marxist revolutionary.
 A major figure of the Cuban Revolution, his stylized visage has become a ubiquitous countercultural symbol of rebellion and global insignia in popular culture.

-Following the Cuban Revolution, Guevara performed a number of key roles in the new government.
-These included reviewing the appeals and firing squads for those convicted as war criminals during the revolutionary tribunals, instituting agrarian land reform as minister of industries, helping spearhead a successful nationwide literacy campaign, serving as both national bank president and instructional director for Cuba's armed forces, and traversing the globe as a diplomat on behalf of Cuban socialism.
+After the Cuban Revolution, Guevara played key roles in the new government.
+These included reviewing the appeals and firing squads for those convicted as war criminals during the revolutionary tribunals, instituting agrarian land reform as Minister of Industries, helping spearhead a successful nationwide literacy campaign, serving as both President of the National Bank and instructional director for Cuba's armed forces, and traversing the globe as a diplomat on behalf of Cuban socialism.
 Such positions also allowed him to play a central role in training the militia forces who repelled the Bay of Pigs Invasion, and bringing Soviet nuclear-armed ballistic missiles to Cuba, which preceded the 1962 Cuban Missile Crisis.
-Additionally, Guevara was a prolific writer and diarist, composing a seminal manual guerrilla warfare, along with a best-selling memoir about his youthful continental motorcycle journey.
-His experiences and studying of Marxism–Leninism led him to posit that the Third World's underdevelopment and dependence was an intrinsic result of imperialism, neocolonialism and monopoly capitalism, with the only remedy being proletarian internationalism and world revolution.
-Guevara left Cuba in 1965 to foment revolution abroad, first unsuccessfully in Congo-Kinshasa and later in Bolivia, where he was captured by CIA-assisted Bolivian forces and summarily executed.
+Additionally, Guevara was a prolific writer and diarist, composing a seminal guerrilla warfare manual, along with a best-selling memoir about his youthful continental motorcycle journey.
+His experiences and studying of Marxism–Leninism led him to posit that the Third World's underdevelopment and dependence was an intrinsic result of imperialism, neocolonialism, and monopoly capitalism, with the only remedies being proletarian internationalism and world revolution.
+Guevara left Cuba in 1965 to foment continental revolutions across both Africa and South America, first unsuccessfully in Congo-Kinshasa and later in Bolivia, where he was captured by CIA-assisted Bolivian forces and summarily executed.

-Guevara remains both a revered and reviled historical figure, polarized in the collective imagination in a multitude of biographies, memoirs, essays, documentaries, songs, and films.
-As a result of his perceived martyrdom, poetic invocations for class struggle, and desire to create the consciousness of a "new man" driven by moral rather than material incentives, Guevara has evolved into a quintessential icon of various leftist movements.
-In contrast, his ideological critics on the right accuse him of authoritarianism and sanctifying violence against his political opponents.
-Despite disagreements on his legacy, ''Time'' magazine named him one of the 100 most influential people of the 20th century, while an Alberto Korda photograph of him, titled ''Guerrillero Heroico'', was cited by the Maryland Institute College of Art as "the most famous photograph in the world".
+Guevara remains a controversial historical figure, polarized in the collective imagination in a multitude of biographies, memoirs, essays, documentaries, songs, and films.
+As a result of his perceived martyrdom, poetic invocations for class struggle, and desire to create the consciousness of a "new man" driven by moral rather than material incentives, Guevara has evolved into a quintessential icon of various left-wing movements.
+In contrast, his critics on the political right accuse him of promoting authoritarianism and endorsing violence against his political opponents.
+Despite disagreements on his legacy, ''Time'' named him one of the 100 most influential people of the 20th century, while an Alberto Korda photograph of him, titled ''Guerrillero Heroico'', was cited by the Maryland Institute College of Art as "the most famous photograph in the world".
 Provided by Wikipedia